The Press, Its Function and Responsibilities Essay

 Thus it keeps a powerful check on the corruption and tyranny of the government.
 It is perhaps this aspect of a newspaper’s function that prompted Thomas Jefferson to remark; “Were it left to me to decide whether we should have a government without newspapers or newspapers without a government, I should not hesitate a moment to prefer the latter.”

 Perhaps the most important function of a newspaper in a democratic government is to spread political awareness among the public.
-An average citizen has neither capability, nor will, nor the time to formulate and express original opinions on most of the issues.
+An average citizen has neither capability, nor will, nor the time to formulate and express original opinions on most issues.
 He seeks guidance from the newspaper he subscribes to.
 The observant If newspapers can check corruption in the government, they can themselves be a victim of the worst kind of corruption.
 Rivalry and competition may lead a newspaper to be breezy and sensational.
 It may try to win cheap popularity by publishing scoops and scandals or spicy, sordid but baseless gossip about the personal lives of the people in power.

 It may color fact with fiction or may disguise fiction as fact and thus mislead the masses.
 Since almost every important newspaper is either the organ of some political party or some business magnate, there is every fear that it may sacrifice objectivity and fairness in the interest of the party or the individual.
 It may omit a report or suppress it.
 It may so edit a statement that it might belie the intention of the speaker.
 Sometimes, it might give misleading and tendentious headlines.
 A newspaper run by a party with a communal bias can still be more dangerous.
 It can vitiate the entire social atmosphere of the country and shatter communal harmony Newspapers often foster communal, regional, and religious rivalries among the masses.